The Narrative of Arthur Gordon Pym of Nantucket: On board the Grampus (Chapters II – XIII)

 As time passes, with no sign of land or other ships, Parker suggests that one of them should be killed as food for the others.
-They draw straws, following the custom of the sea, and Parker is sacrificed.
+They draw straws and Parker is sacrificed.
 This gives the others a reprieve, but Augustus soon dies from wounds received when they reclaimed the Grampus, and several more storms batter the already badly damaged ship.
 Pym and Peters float on the upturned hull and are close to death when they are rescued by the Jane Guy, a ship out of Liverpool.

 On board the Jane Guy (Chapters XIV – XXII)

 On the Jane Guy, Pym and Peters become part of the crew and join the ship on its expedition to hunt sea calves and seals for fur, and to explore the southern oceans.
 Pym studies the islands around the Cape of Good Hope, becoming interested in the social structures of penguins, albatrosses, and other sea birds.
 Upon his urging, the captain agrees to sail farther south towards the unexplored Antarctic regions.

 The ship crosses an ice barrier and arrives in open sea, close to the South Pole, albeit with a mild climate.
 Here the Jane Guy comes upon a mysterious island called Tsalal, inhabited by a tribe of black, apparently friendly natives led by a chief named Too-Wit.
 The color white is alien to the island's inhabitants and unnerves them, because nothing of that color exists there.
 Even the natives' teeth are black.
 The island is also home to many undiscovered species of flora and fauna.
 Its water is also different from water elsewhere, being strangely thick and exhibiting multicolored veins.

 The natives' relationship with the sailors is initially cordial, so Too-Wit and the captain begin trading.
 Their friendliness, however, turns out to be a ruse and on the eve of the ship's proposed departure, the natives ambush the crew in a narrow gorge.
 Everyone except Pym and Peters is slaughtered, and the Jane Guy is overrun and burned by the malevolent tribe.